ttruty/ttruty.github.io/projects/_posts/2019-09-08-VR-locomotion.md

 image: assets/img/VRimg.jpg
 # This description is used to preview the page on search engines, social media, etc.
 description: >
     A proof of concept for different locomotion in the Oculus Go Virtual Reality device.
-The main take away from this project is the connectiong of a prototype bluetooth device.
+The main take away from this project is the connection of a prototype bluetooth device.
 This development makes it possible to create custom-made peripherals for users based on needs, frailty or disability.

 # (Optional) Link to an image that represents your blog post.